curl/everything-curl/libcurl-http/cookies.md

 A common trick is to just specify a non-existing filename or plain "" to have it just activate the cookie engine with a blank cookie store to start with.

-This option can be set multiple times and then each of the given files will be read.
+This option can be set multiple times and then each of the given files are read.

 ### Enable cookie engine with writing